 Event publicity.
 An invitation was issued to the entire tri-county area for this event.
 Thousands of Capital Area residents saw fliers, including students in seven school districts.
 WKAR produced a Public Service Announcement (PSA) promoting the rally.
 The station ran the PSA frequently and shared it with other media outlets.
 The Lansing State Journal announced the event in its community calendar column.
 Many CAHA and HLSC members announced the event in their communication materials.
 CAHA sent a press release to all local media outlets.
 The event was covered by radio, newspapers, and television stations and resulted in a video for Choosing Health!® on YouTube.

-Creating a Culture of Healthy Lifestyles and Community Leaders Breakfast—Fall 2013.
+Creating a Culture of Healthy Lifestyles and Community Leaders Breakfast—Fall 2014.
 Planning for this symposium is underway.
 The event will highlight community collaboration and initiatives and discuss the success of the Choosing Health!® movement, opportunities for collaboration to create a culture of wellness in our community and promote the 4 x 4 Plan, and the gaps in resources and programming in the Capital Area.

-Implementation of the MI Health and Wellness 4x4 Grant.
-As the recipient of one of six 4x4 grants awarded in the state, the Healthy Lifestyles Committee will continue to work to implement the objectives of the grant and promote the use of the 4x4 Tool in our community.
+Implementation of the MI Health and Wellness 4 x 4 Grant.
+As the recipient of one of six 4x4 grants awarded in the state, the Healthy Lifestyles Committee will continue to work to implement the objectives of the grant and promote the 4 x 4 Plan in our community.

 Adoption of the Choosing Health!® Logo by Area Organizations.
 Part of the Choosing Health!® movement process is to encourage area organizations to adopt Choosing Health!® as an asset for their health and wellness objectives.
 For instance, Lansing Community College (LCC) has named their health and wellness program—“Choosing Health!® at LCC.”
 Choosing Health!® will also be used by Capital Area District Libraries.
 A goal of the movement is to have this registered brand become ubiquitous.

 Healthy Lifestyles Committee.
-All of the above-cited work will occur with the advice of the HLSC, which meets monthly on the second Wednesday of each month at 8:00 am at the Michigan Health Council in Okemos, MI.
+All of the above-cited work will occur with the advice of the HLC, which meets monthly on the second Wednesday of each month at 8:00 am at the Michigan Osteopathic Association in Okemos, MI.
 You are welcome to join us in this exciting process.